ragalina/cse15l-lab-reports/lab-report-1-week-1.md

 I already had VS Code installed on my laptop, so I simply launched the application.

 ## Remotely Connecting
 Use the [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) to find your CSE 15L username.
 It should look like "cs15lfa22xx", with the xx being any two random letters.
 After finding your username, reset your password.
 Keep it simple, since you won't be able to see what you're typing into the terminal!
-Once your password is reset (this can take 15-60 minutes), login to your account via the terminal.
+Once your password is reset (this can take 15-60 minutes), login to your account via the terminal on VSCode.

 The command is: